Conejo-de-papel/Conejo-de-papel/README.md

 I converted MOV to GIF on free online app, choose your free app via google.
 -->

-I've been learning to code 2 years, for switching careers.
+I've been learning to code 2 years for switching careers.
 I started from Python, SQL and ML, I've got Masters degree in Data Science & ML, but have really found a passion for game design.

 * 🌍  I'm based in Buenos Aires, Argentina
 *  ✉️  You can contact me at [svetadozhd@gmail.com](mailto:svetadozhd@gmail.com)